cucumber/cucumber-electron/README.md

 ## Install

-Both Electron and Cucumber.js need to be installed, they are peer dependecies.
+Both Electron and Cucumber.js need to be installed, they are peer dependencies.
 This gives you the option to choose the version you want to use:

     npm install --save-dev electron @cucumber/cucumber @cucumber/electron